Lostlitus/notes/cpp/keywords.md

 declaration and definition.
 So like what `extern` does to global variable, it can divide the two.
 This helps to restrict template instantiation.
 Check the detail talk in `cpp/template`.

+## `static`

+The most crazy thing about `static` is that it has different semantic under different context.
+The reason may becasue committees want to save keywords:D Anyway, we introduce all scenarios.

+### 1. File scope and namespace scope

+The name of function or variable declared as static has internal linkage.

+### 2. Class scope

+The function or data member is not associated with an object of that class.
+It works like global variable/function.
+The name have external linkage as well.

+### 3. Function scope

+The variable declared static is independent of the current invokation of the function and will be initialized only once.
+The name has no linkage.